driera/simple-weather/README.md

 * Separate today & 5 days forecasts in different tabs
 * Deploy everything to Github Pages

-## TO DO
-* Give a try to [VisualCrossing Weather API](https://www.visualcrossing.com/weather-query-builder/)
-* Add data fallback in case of returned error by API
-* Group FiveDays collection by date
-* Update test location
-* UI Animation Move sun vertically depending on time
-* Add location search with google places api + [OpenWeather geocoding API](https://openweathermap.org/api/geocoding-api)
-* Store data (store it in localstorage creating a timestamp to renew the info past 10 minutes).

-## Available Scripts
+Available Scripts

-In the project directory, you can run:

-#### `npm run start`
+---
-Runs the app in the development mode.\
+- `npm run start`: Runs the app in the development mode.\
-Open [http://localhost:5173](http://localhost:5173) to view it in the browser.

-The page will reload if you make edits.

-#### `npm test` or `npm run test:watch`
-Launches the test runner using jest and testing library
+- `npm test` or `npm run test:watch`: Launches the test runner using jest and testing library

-#### `npm lint` or `npm lint:fix`
-Lints the code using eslint
+- `npm lint` or `npm lint:fix`: Lints the code using eslint

-#### `npm check-types` or `npm check-types:watch`
-Checks for Typescript type errors
+- `npm check-types` or `npm check-types:watch`: Checks for Typescript type errors

-#### `npm build`
-Builds the app for production to the `build` folder.\
+- `npm build`: Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+Attributions
+---
+Thanks Adam Whitcroft for the great icon collection [Climacons](http://adamwhitcroft.com/climacons/).